."Skutler" Motorsports,

 .

-On Saturday's, Skutler's spacious lobby serves as a pulpit for conversationalists and gear heads alike.
+On Saturday morning's, Skutler's spacious lobby serves as a pulpit for conversationalists and gear heads alike.
 Though busy, Saturdays are by far the most entertaining day of the week.
-Car enthusiasts and regulars always arrive early and engage one each other in pleasantries over coffee; typically fastidious, rarely is there ever an automotive emergency with them.
+Local car enthusiasts and regulars always arrive early and engage each other in pleasantries over coffee; typically fastidious, rarely is there ever an automotive emergency with them.

 .